By Dr. Mercola

 LDL cholesterol comes in several fractions, and it is the small, dense LDL that plays the largest role in initiating plaque, as it's the most oxidizable, and it's the most able to actually fit through the small cracks in the endothelium.
 And this is the cholesterol that insulin actually raises the most.
 When I say insulin, I should say insulin resistance.
 It is insulin resistance that is causing this.

 Cells become insulin resistant because they are trying to protect themselves from the toxic effects of high insulin.
-They down regulate their receptor activity and number of receptors so that they don't have to listen to that noxious stimuli all the time.
+They down regulate their receptor activity and number of receptors so that they don't have to listen to that noxious stimulus all the time.
 It is like having this loud, disgusting music played and you want to turn the volume down.

 You might think of insulin resistance as similar to sitting in a smelly room and pretty soon you don't smell it anymore because you get desensitized.